ayashrath/analyze-whatsapp-chat/README.md

     - most active date
     - time analysis
   - Full analysis report return
-- impoved word list
+- impoved word list flag
-- iOS .txt support
+- iOS export .txt support
 - windows build-final.py support
-- UK and US date formats -> date info extract in extractor.py
+- UK and US date formats and 12 and 24 hr formats should be considered in extractor.py
 - better data and scripts for testing
+- add data on how members were added or joined in a group in -n flag